 \section{Experimental evaluation}

 \paragraph{Datasets.}

-In our evaluation we focus on large, real-world MWIS problems.
-This is in contrast to prior studies that predominantly utilized augmented unweighted instances with artificial randomized weights~(cf.~\cite{lamm2019exactly}).
-Not only the variability in random weights among these studies makes direct comparisons difficult, but the random weights themselves raise the question of the results generalization in real-world applied scenarios.
-Moreover, even usage of existing non-randomly weighted graphs as a test bed for the algorithms (cf.~\cite{grossmann2023finding}) raises the question of practical usefulness, unless finding MWIS on these graphs has a specific value for some application.
+In our evaluation, we focus on large-scale, real-world MWIS problems.
+This approach contrasts with prior studies that primarily utilized augmented unweighted instances by assigning artificial randomized weights to the graph nodes~\cite{lamm2019exactly}.
+There are two problems with the latter: \emph{(i)} The variability in random weights across these studies complicates direct comparisons, and \emph{(ii)} the use of random weights raises questions about the generalization of results to real-world applications.
+Moreover, even usage of existing non-randomly weighted graphs as a test bed for algorithms~(cf.~\cite{grossmann2023finding}) raises the question of practical usefulness, unless such problems have particular applicability in real-world scenarios.

 All datasets we consider are readily represented as clique graphs, so we reuse these cliques in our algorithms.